fixie-ai/ai-jsx/packages/docs/docs/guides/prompting.md

 ## Getting the AI to say the right thing: constrained output

-Sometimes you just want the model to respond in a certain format (e.g. JSON or YAML), but doing so reliably can be hard.
+Sometimes you want the model to respond in a certain format (e.g. JSON or YAML), but doing so reliably can be hard.
 We provide some primitives to help with that:

 ```tsx